 >>> point.as_polar()

-is a pretty handy tool.
+Properties are handy tools for providing computed attributes.
 However, if you’re creating an attribute that you use frequently, then computing it every time can be costly and wasteful.
-A good strategy is to cache them once the computation is done.
+A good strategy to avoid this additional cost is to cache the computed value once the computation is done.
+That’s what you’ll do in the following section.

 Caching Computed Attributes

 Sometimes you have a given computed attribute that you use frequently.
-Constantly repeating the same computation may be unnecessary and expensive.
-To work around this problem, you can cache the computed value and save it in a non-public dedicated attribute for further reuse.
+Constantly running the same computation may be unnecessary and expensive.
+To work around this problem, you can cache the computed value for later reuse.

 from time import sleep